OCSYT/SlimeTora/README.md

 # Known issues

+- (LINUX) Cannot launch on Linux, terminal shows `GTK 2/3 symbols detected.
+Using GTK2/3 and GTK 4 in the same process is not supported`
+  - Upstream issue with [Electron v36](https://github.com/electron/electron/issues/46538), using `--gtk-version=3` resolves this.
 - Bluetooth issues
   - e.g. unable to find trackers at all, some disconnections
   - This seems to be affecting a certain percentage of users and I'm unsure why this is the case - it seems to stem from a problem with the Bluetooth NPM package being used so it seems to be out of my control.